Connect with others who understand.

 If you think you have lung cancer symptoms, it may also be helpful to understand your potential risk.
 Although smoking is the leading cause of lung cancer (accounting for around 80 percent of lung cancer deaths) and many other lung cancer cases can be associated with secondhand smoke, there are several other causes of lung cancer besides smoking.

-Other causes of lung cancer include chemicals or irritants that can cause inflammation in the lungs, eventually leading to the development of cancer.
-These can be found in the home, in workplaces, or just in the environment.
+For example, chemicals or irritants can cause inflammation in the lungs, eventually leading to cancer.
+These substances can be found in the home, in workplaces, or just in the environment.
+Here are five of the top causes of lung cancer in people who have never smoked.

 Exposure to exhaust and other chemical irritants in the air can lead to lung cancer.
-Around 5 percent of all lung cancer deaths may be caused by air pollution.
+In the United States, about 1 percent to 2 percent of all lung cancer deaths may be caused by air pollution.

 Asbestos is a fibrous material previously used to insulate old buildings.
 If inhaled, it can become trapped in the lungs and cause inflammation that leads to cancer.

-Exposure to diesel exhaust, nickel, coal, chromium, and uranium can all increase the risk of developing lung cancer.
+Exposure to diesel exhaust, nickel, coal, chromium, and uranium can all increase the risk of lung cancer.
+These carcinogens, or cancer-causing agents, can be found in certain workplaces, such as construction sites.

-If you have a family history of lung cancer, especially in your parents or siblings, you are at an increased risk of developing lung cancer yourself.
-The increased risk may be due to shared genetic mutations, or it could be related to shared exposure to pollutants in the household.
+If you have a family history of lung cancer, especially in close family members like your parents or siblings, you are at a higher risk of developing lung cancer yourself.
+The increased risk may be due to shared genetic mutations (changes), or it could be related to shared exposure to pollutants in the household, such as secondhand smoke.

 Talk With Others Who Understand

 MyLungCancerTeam is the social network for people with lung cancer and their loved ones.
-Members come together to ask questions, give advice, and share their stories with others who understand life with lung cancer.
+More than 13,000 members come together to ask questions, give advice, and share their stories with others who understand life with lung cancer.

-Did you experience early symptoms of lung cancer as a nonsmoker?
-Share your experience in the comments below, or start a conversation by posting on MyLungCancerTeam.
+Did you experience early symptoms of lung cancer but have no history of smoking?
+Share your thoughts in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.